 In this tutorial, I am going to create a real-time voice AI agent that can respond to any query via speech, in speech, in ~500ms.
-This is an extremely flexible implementation where you have the ability to swap in any Large Language model, Text-to-speech (TTS) model and Speech-to-text (STT) model of your liking.
+This is an extremely flexible implementation where you can swap in any Large Language model, Text-to-speech (TTS) model and Speech-to-text (STT) model of your liking.
 This is extremely useful for use cases involving voice such as customer service bots, receptionists and many more.

 You can find the final version of the code here